marcelomgarcia/mgnotes/databases.md

 (...)
 ```

-We save the output of the `SELECT` command to a file with the dot-command `.output movies.csv` and changed back to the screeen with `.output stdout.`
+We save the output of the `SELECT` command to a file with the dot-command `.output movies.csv` and changed back to the screen with `.output stdout.`

 ### Script